Freediving in Malta Starts Here

 Freediving in Malta & Gozo | Professional Courses, Training & Guided Dives

-If you’re looking for warm island vibes, crystal clear water and some good all-round vibes; Freediving with us in Malta is your logical choice in europe.
-Topping it off with some epic underwater topography, swim-throughs, caves and wrecks.
+If you’re looking for sunhine, crystal clear water and some good all-round vibes; Freediving with us in Malta is your logical choice in europe.
+Topping it off with some epic underwater topography, swim-throughs, caves, wrecks and professional instructors.
 We get 300 days of sunshine a year.
-For freedivers, whether you’re taking your first breath-hold or chasing serious depth, the Maltese archipelago delivers conditions that most of Europe can’t match.
+For freedivers, whether you’re taking your first breath-hold or chasing serious depth on our very own Counter ballast system, the Maltese archipelago delivers conditions that most of Europe can’t match.

-At Deep Med, we’ve been freediving these waters for over a decade.
+At Deep Med, the founder Fabrice has been freediving these waters for over a decade.
 Our school is based in Gozo, Malta’s quieter sister island, and we run freediving courses, coaching, and guided dives across the entire archipelago, all with our own RIB.
 If you want serious freediving in Malta without the ‘tourist trap’ feel, you’ve found the right school.

 Freediving in Malta & Gozo | Professional Courses, Training & Guided Dives